mitranim/mitranim.github.io/src/html/indices/projects.md

 World's lightest, and possibly fastest, generator of static websites like this one.

+[ng-decorate](https://github.com/Mitranim/ng-decorate) <span class="fade">(TypeScript)</span>

+Bridge between Angular 1.x and next-generation technologies, such as ES6 modules and application design patterns from Angular 2.

 [datacore](https://github.com/Mitranim/datacore) <span class="fade">(JavaScript)</span>

-An abstract library for clientside (in the browser) data modeling and ajax.
+Abstract library for clientside data modeling and ajax.
 Somewhat similar to Backbone.Model and analogs, but with a different foundation.

 [jisp](http://jisp.io) <span class="fade">(JavaScript / jisp)</span>